Timeline: Riots in Britain

 August 7-8 - Violence spreads to Enfield in northeast London.
 Shortly after, missiles are thrown in Brixton, south London.
 Rioters loot stores and destroy vehicles.

-August 8 - Police say they are dealing with "copycat criminality" across London.

--- Violence spreads to Hackney, northeast London and Clapham, an upmarket area in southwest London.
+August 8 - Violence spreads to Hackney, northeast London and Clapham, an upmarket area in southwest London.
 Rioting follows in Ealing in the west and Woolwich in the east.
-London Mayor Boris Johnson says he will cut short his holiday and return to the capital.
+London Mayor Boris Johnson says he will cut short his holiday and return.

 -- Looting and violence spread to Britain's second biggest city Birmingham.
 Large fires break out in Croydon, south London.